 - Educational Outreach — programs, both indoors and outdoors, that build awareness, appreciation, and care for our precious Wilderness resources.

-- Trail Ambassadors — educating Wilderness users in Leave No Trace at popular trailheads.
+- Trail Ambassadors — providing information & educating Wilderness users in Leave No Trace and best practices at popular trailheads.

 - Eradication of Invasive Weeds that threaten Wilderness integrity.